 By capturing the effects of shorts and derivatives, Morningstar is able to better illustrate a fund's investment strategy.
 The short positions and derivatives provide certain exposures to the fund's investors and can increase or decrease the level of risk in the fund.
-The new statistics will reflect these exposures and risks.
+The new statistics will reflect these exposures and risks and will be available at the end of August 2007.